PROGRAM DESCRIPTION

 d.
 Visual Discrimination

 Our goal in the 3K program is to build an early learning foundation for children in a positive Christian environment.
 We encourage and nurture children with daily classroom routines.
-Challenging young minds to the fullest potential of their leaning ability is an important part of the early learning years.
-We are truly blessed to be in an academic structured atmosphere that offers a Christian base environment in the classroom.
+Challenging young minds to the fullest potential of their learning ability is an important part of the early learning years.
+We are truly blessed to be in an academic structured atmosphere that offers a Christian-based environment in the classroom.

 a.
 Circle Time: Letter Wall with words and sounds for the letter of the week, bible verse, calendar, daily weather, and storytime based on the learning material for the theme of the week.